Exact inference via quasi-conjugacy in two-parameter Poisson-Dirichlet hidden Markov models: Filtering two-parameter Poisson--Dirichlet HMMs

-At discrete times $t_0 < t_1 < \dots < t_N$, we observe unlabelled partitions $\Pi^k \in \P_{n_k}$ formed by drawing $n_k$ samples from $X(t_k)$ and grouping them by type, encoding block sizes without tracking labels (Fig.~\ref{fig:diagrams}, left).
-The model follows a hidden Markov structure:
+At discrete times $t_0 < t_1 < \dots < t_N$, we observe unlabelled partitions $\Pi^k \in \mathcal P_{n_k}$ obtained by drawing $n_k$ samples from the latent state $X(t_k)$ and grouping them by type, so that only block sizes are recorded and labels are ignored (Fig.~\ref{fig:diagrams}, left).
+The observation (emission) model is

+where $\paint(n,x)$ denotes Kingman's paintbox construction.
+Equation~\eqref{eq:hmm-structure} specifies only the conditional law of the observations given the latent state.

+While the Poisson--Dirichlet diffusion is stationary and hence $X(t_k)\sim\PD$ marginally for each $k$, temporal dependence across time is induced by the diffusion dynamics described in \eqref{eq:latent-transition-hierarchy}.
+In particular, the conditional law of $X(t_k) | X(t_{k-1})$ is not Poisson--Dirichlet.

-Here the observations $\Pi^k$ are independent, conditional on $X(t_k)$, and the distribution $\paint(n,x)$ corresponds to Kingman's \emph{paintbox construction}.
-Specifically, samples are independently assigned to indices $i \in \mathbb{N}$ with probabilities $x_i$, and grouped by common index, and the resulting unlabelled partition records only block sizes.
-Crucially, all permutations of labels that yield the same block structure are treated as equivalent, as the partition is invariant under relabelling.
+Conditionally on the latent trajectory $X(t_0),\dots,X(t_k)$, the observations $\Pi^{0:k}$ are independent, with distribution given by the emission model \eqref{eq:hmm-structure}.
+Under the paintbox construction, samples are independently assigned to indices $i\in\mathbb N$ with probabilities $x_i$ and grouped by common index; the resulting unlabelled partition records only block sizes.
+All permutations of labels yielding the same block structure are therefore equivalent.
+Accordingly, the probability that a random partition $\Pi\sim\paint(n,x)$ equals a given $\pi\in\mathcal P_n$ is the symmetric function $P(\pi | x)$ in \eqref{likelihood}.